 Owing to the wide variety of types and sizes of ships in service at the present time, it is inevitable that a certain amount of specialization is necessary for their design and construction.
 It is the aim of the courses to cover the fundamentals of naval architecture in the time available, so that the specialized study of any one of a number of particular types or classes of ships may be left to the individual who, after graduation, is especially concerned with them.

-The course provides a thorough introduction to modern ship structure analysis and design.
+The course introduces modern ship structural analysis and design techniques.
 The loading experienced by ship structures is outlined.
 The engineering properties of shipbuilding materials and typical ship structure arrangements are described.
+The role and use of classification society rules in structural design are explored.
 Methods for the analysis and design of the hull girder, beams, girders, unstiffened and stiffened plate panels are introduced.
 Failure due to yielding and buckling are considered.
-The assessment of fatigue performance of welded connections is also described.
-Both analytical and finite element methods for analysis are presented and applied to typical ship structure.
+Both analytical and finite element methods for analysis are presented and applied to typical ship structural elements.
 Two hours of class and two hours of laboratory per week in the second semester.

 Under this heading are grouped the courses in physics, chemistry, and materials science.
 These courses introduce scientific methods and provide training in the fundamentals upon which engineering knowledge depends.
 The courses in chemistry and materials science prepare the naval architect and marine engineer to cope with the materials used in shipbuilding.

 This is an introductory course in general chemistry.
 Topics covered include stoichiometry, inorganic reactions, ideal gases, condensed phases, chemical equilibrium, and acids and bases.
 Solubility, thermochemistry, and electrochemistry are also covered.
 Three hours of class per week and two hours of laboratory every other week in the first semester.